 Tyre size and tyre pressure for the Honda CB900F

-The Honda CB900F has the following tyres and tyre sizes standard, as well as the following recommended tyre pressures.
+The Honda CB900F has the following tyre sizes standard, as well as the following recommended tyre pressures.

 About the Honda CB900F

 The Honda CB900F is a naked standard sport bike based on the 919 cc engine from the 1998-1999 Honda CBR900RR FireBlade.